naoshibaikyu/cyborgresistance/halloween.md

 WitchArrietty: Oh man, that would be *so* cool though!
 We'd be having the Halloween adventure of a life time!

-UlalaMolly Sad: Hahaha… *Really* into the Halloween spirit, Arri?
+UlalaMolly Sad: Hahaha… *Really into* the Halloween spirit, Arri?

 %Eventually, they've finally reach to the ends of the grave yard and are right at the entrance of the castle.
+Excitedly, Arrietty opens the door and walks right in without much of a concern.
+Silver Dime follows with caution and then beckons to Molly who reluctantly enters the aged building.

 WitchArrietty: Well, there it is!
+Our potential party place!

+UlalaMolly: T-that's great!
+Looks scary enough for our p-party.

+WitchArrietty: Well, we have yet to explore to be sure, but it is promising already!

+UlalaMolly: Haha.
+Well, I'm about to head back and wait for everyone else while you-

+WitchArrietty: Nuh-uh!
+You're not cowarding your way out of this! **[slams the door and immediately the door knob falls off and rolls into a hole in the floor]**

+WitchArrietty: Oops?

+UlalaMolly Shocked:: W-Wha?!
+Arri!
+You've broke our only way out!

+WitchArrietty: I didn't even slam the door that hard!

+OniSilver: **[looking around his surroundings]** Hmmm...
+The age of this place...
+It seems most unstable.
+While there may not be any hostile threat, we must still be cautious.

+UlalaMolly Sad: All the windows are boarded up too!
+We're trapped in here!

+WitchArrietty: Calm yourself!

 EpFin